 Unconscious emotions arise from the unconscious predictions we make, all of this is outside our conscious awareness.
 The only thing you notice is the end state this creates: procrastination!

 Are you having problems getting things done, or do you experience to much stress when you need to get something done?
 Do you want to learn about how you can work with unconscious emotions?
-Contact me for a coaching session or the new training that is coming up.
+Go to the coaching page and book an appointment.